adamburkegh/spd_we/README.md

 To build a zip for distributing, eg to run from command line or on Unix:
 `ant makezip`

+## Running

+The test scaffold entry point is ModelRunner.java.

+The reporting entry point is SPNDiscoverReporter.java.

 ## Results

 Result files from experiments performed on this framework are in `results`.